Death of Belarus protester sparks unrest and threat of more EU sanctions | Politics

 Death of Belarus protester sparks unrest and threat of more EU sanctions

-Thousands of people took to the streets of Minsk and other Belarusian cities on Friday after the death of a 31-year-old anti-government protester who died in hospital after what demonstrators say was a severe beating by security forces.
-Witnesses say Roman Bondarenko was detained after scuffling with people in plain clothes who had come to a playground to remove red-and-white ribbons that represent the protest movement against veteran President Alexander Lukashenko.
+Thousands of people took to the streets of Minsk and other Belarusian cities on Friday, after a 31-year-old anti-government protester died in hospital following what demonstrators said was a severe beating by security forces.

-The interior ministry denied responsibility for Bondarenko's death, saying he was killed due to a scuffle with civilians.
-The state Investigative Committee alleged Bondarenko was drunk, which was disputed in local media, citing the official medical report into his death.
+Witnesses said Roman Bondarenko was detained after scuffling with people in plain clothes who had come to a playground to remove red-and-white ribbons representing a months-long protest movement against President Alexander Lukashenko.
+The interior ministry denied responsibility for Bondarenko's death, saying he had been killed in a scuffle with civilians.

+The state Investigative Committee alleged Bondarenko had been drunk.
+Local media reports contradicted this, citing the official medical report into his death that they said showed he had no alcohol in his bloodstream.
+The death on Thursday was the latest flashpoint in months of mass protests against Lukashenko following a disputed presidential election in August.
+The opposition says Lukashenko rigged the vote to secure a sixth successive term.

 The news outlet Nasha Niva reported that police had detained protesters in at least four towns.
-(Additional reporting by Emma Farge in Geneva and Robin Emmott in Brussels Writing by Matthias Williams Editing by Peter Graff)
+Sviatlana Tsikhanouskaya, Lukashenko's main opponent, who fled into exile in Lithuania after the election, announced the creation of a "People's Tribunal" and an amnesty for anyone who managed to capture Lukashenko or his associates.

+"Our country has finally turned into a crime scene.
+I declare that Alexander Lukashenko and his accomplices are a terrorist organisation that must answer for their crimes," she said in a statement.

 ALSO READ